Boot-Team-7/project_1_materials/README.md

 In this website, we were able to find the following [data sets](https://www.huduser.gov/portal/datasets/50per.html#2022), which contain median rent estimates for all of the different counties in the United States (and its territories).

-Since we wanted to give Paul the most up to date information, we focused on 2020-2022 data.
+Since we wanted to provide Paul with the most up to date information, we focused on 2020-2022 data.
 We saved the different csv files (2020, 2021, 2022) in the following [folder](/50TH-Percentile-Rent-Estimates-Data/UTF/).

 ## Analysis